 See Timeout.

 timeout is the maximum time in milliseconds that the transport will allow for network communications.
 If it takes longer than that, the transaction fails without waiting any more.
-This is just a limit on certain aspects of network communication; it does not include time that the server takes between receiving a call and sending the response.
+This is a precise limit on certain aspects of network communication, but as for the time that the server takes between receiving a call and sending the response, it could take up to 3 seconds longer than this for the RPC execution to fail.

 Exactly which parts of network communication (name server lookup, ARP, TCP connection, data transfer, etc.) are subject to this time limit varies from one system to another and I can't say any more specifically what is covered.
 But note that it is not specific to Xmlrpc-c in any way; the function of this parameter is determined by the Curl library and the platform below it.
 There is evidence that on Windows, much of the network activity is not subject to the timeout; for example, your client will try for 90 seconds to make contact with a nonexistent server regardless of timeout.